 ICDs can be checked over the phone or through an internet connection, too.

 The battery usually lasts 4 to 8 years.
 It wears out quicker if your device fires off lots of shocks.
 When it runs down, you'll get a new ICD.
 Your original wires probably won't need to be replaced.

-Do all my doctors need to know I have one?
+Should I let all my doctors know I have one?